|

 산토리 가쿠빈 하이볼

-Gakubin角瓶) is the heart of Suntory whisky and, Japanese whisky It is no exaggeration to say that it is the very essence of it.
+Gakubin角瓶) is the heart of Suntory whisky and Japan Whiskey It is no exaggeration to say that it is the very essence of it.
 The name means "square bottle."
 Although it was originally released under the name Suntory Whisky, people began calling it by the nickname Kakubin due to its unique square bottle shape, and this eventually became the official name.
 Blended personally by Shinjiro Torii in 1937, this whisky was designed to suit the Japanese palate, learning from the failure of Shirofuda.

 The design of the Kakubin bottle holds deep meaning.
 Its easy-to-store square shape is engraved with a tortoise shell pattern, which symbolizes good fortune, longevity, and strength in Japan.
-Additionally, the bottle bears the handwritten signature of Shinjiro Torii, demonstrating the immense pride the founder took in this product.
-Kakubin is produced by blending whiskies from three distilleries: Yamazaki, Hakushu, and Chita, and is characterized by subtle fruit aromas, a rich flavor, and a clean finish.
+Furthermore, the bottle bears the handwritten signature of Shinjiro Torii, revealing the immense pride the founder took in this product.
+Kakubin is Yamazaki, It is made by blending whiskies from three distilleries: Hakushu and Chita, and is characterized by a subtle fruity aroma, a rich flavor, and a clean finish.

 When discussing Kakubin, the Highball is an indispensable topic.
 Although the Highball is a simple cocktail made by mixing whiskey with sparkling water, it holds special significance in Japan.
 Drinking whiskey straight is not easy during Japan's humid summers.
 Therefore, the Japanese developed a culture of enjoying whiskey chilled by diluting it with ice, water, or sparkling water.
 In the 1950s, Suntory opened Tory's Bars nationwide, actively spreading the Highball culture.

-In addition to the highball, Japan has a diverse whiskey drinking culture.
-Highballs were drunk in the summer and oyuwari (diluted with hot water) in the winter, and since around 1965, mizuwari (water effect, Whiskey (diluted with ice and water) has established itself as a beverage enjoyed with Japanese food.
+In addition to highballs, there are various in Japan Whiskey There is a drinking culture.
+Highballs were drunk in the summer and Oyuwari (diluted with hot water) in the winter, and since around 1965, Mizuwari (water effect, Whiskey (diluted with ice and water) established itself as a beverage enjoyed with Japanese food.
 Around the same time, bottle-keeping systems also gained popularity.
-Under this system, customers purchase a bottle, which is then stored at the bar, allowing them to pour whiskey from their own bottle on their next visit.
-This reflects the Japanese drinking culture of pouring drinks for one another, which has been applied to whiskey bars.
+Under this system, when a customer purchases a bottle, the bar stores it for them, allowing them to pour whiskey from their own bottle on their next visit.
+Japan's drinking culture of pouring drinks for one another Whiskey It was also applied to the bar.

-The Highball campaign, launched in 2008, breathed new life into the stagnant Japanese whisky market.
-In an era when the younger generation drank shochu instead of whisky—the drink of their fathers' generation—Highball lowered the barrier to entry for whisky.
-The Kakubin Highball, made with Kakubin, became the most beloved cocktail in Japan and became easily available in cans at convenience stores.
-Today, Kakubin is the best-selling whisky in Japan and has maintained its status as a long-selling brand for over 80 years.
+The Highball campaign, which began in 2008, was for Japan, which was in a slump Whiskey It breathed vitality into the market.
+The younger generation is the father's generation's drink Whiskey In an era when people drank shochu instead, the highball lowered the barrier to entry for whiskey.
+The Kaku Highball, made with Kakubin, became the most beloved cocktail in Japan and became easily available in cans at convenience stores.
+Today, Kakubin is the best-selling whiskey in Japan and has maintained its position as a long-seller for over 80 years.

 Suntory's three distilleries: Yamazaki, Hakushu, and Chita